Genivia/ugrep/README.md

 initial running time for DFA construction.
 The resulting DFAs still yield significant speedups to search large files.

+**ugrep** is free [BSD-3](https://opensource.org/licenses/BSD-3-Clause) source code and does not include any GNU or BSD grep open source code or algorithms.
+**ugrep** is built entirely on the RE/flex open source library and Rich Salz' free and open wildmat source code for glob matching with options `--include` and `--exclude`.

 We love your feedback (issues) and contributions (pull requests) ❤️

 Dependencies